Anuka1940/AirBnB_clone/README.md

 DESCRIPTION OF THE PROJECT:
-A team project on how to build a full web application(The Consore)
+A team project on how to build a full web application(The Console)

 AUTHOR
 Abdul-Lateef